Creation of gold rings with blue topaz stone

 How to choose the topaz of your ring

-Maybe you did not know, but blue topaz can be in different shades of blue.
+Maybe you did not know, but blue topaz can have different shades of blue.

 From left to right, sky blue topaz, swiss blue and london blue

-As you can see in the picture above, the blue topaz stone takes on different shades:
+As you can see in the above picture, blue topaz stone takes on different shades :